priyankaponakampalli/priyankaponakampalli/README.md

 I'm **Sai Priyanka Ponakampalli**, a Computer Science undergraduate at **VIT-AP University** passionate about building software that solves meaningful real-world problems.

-I've worked with a **Government of Andhra Pradesh initiative** and multiple startups, contributing to products in agriculture, AI-powered image search, and home services.
+I've worked with a **Government of Andhra Pradesh initiative** and multiple startups, contributing to products in agriculture and home services.
 I enjoy taking ideas from concept to deployment while continuously learning backend development, enterprise software, and AI.

 Beyond coding, I'm an active **public speaker** who has participated in **debates, youth parliaments, technical talks, NGO initiatives, hackathons, and student leadership programs**, helping me become a confident communicator and collaborative team player.